top of page

 Innovation Doesn't Happen in a Silo!

-As you continue on your fundraising journey, iCAN is with you every step of the way!
-We want to make sure that your fundraising event or activity is a success.
+As you continue on your fundraising journey, iCAN is with you every step of the way.
+We want to make sure your fundraising event or activity is a success.
 Learn how we can support your efforts below.

-The iCAN team is dedicated to making sure that you are excited about your fundraising project or activity and we encourage you to keep us in the loop.
-We are here to help brainstorm, share the world, and highlight your successes and efforts!
-We encourage you to reach out to iCAN staff via their emails or through the general iCAN email (contactus@icanresearch.org) during any point of your fundraising journey.
-Additionally, we suggest that you have iCAN staff review your event as we may be able to give additional ideas and resources. iCAN can set up your funding webpage for you!
-Whether it be through Gofundme or Zeffy, iCAN staff can set up a page specifically for your fundraiser.
-This process streamlines online donations and ensures that the funding is hosted in a secure location.
-Let us know about your upcoming events, so we can host those events on the iCAN homepage and share them with our network via the monthly iCAN newsletter and email blasts. iCAN can provide support in creating marketing materials as well as access to the iCAN style guide.
-These resources will guarantee that your fundraising project aligns with iCAN’s branding and media requirements, cementing brand consistency and recognition.
-Marketing materials could include “thank you letters on iCAN’s letterhead”, social media designs, flyers, presentations, etc. We encourage the event organizers to create the materials themselves, with iCAN staff helping as needed!
+The iCAN team is dedicated to ensuring that you are excited about your fundraising project or activity, and we encourage you to keep us in the loop.
+We are here to help brainstorm, share the word, and highlight your successes and efforts!
+We encourage you to reach out to iCAN staff via their emails or through the general iCAN email (contactus@icanresearch.org) at any point during your fundraising journey.
+Additionally, we suggest having iCAN staff review your event, as we may be able to provide additional ideas and resources. iCAN can set up your fundraising webpage for you!
+Whether through GoFundMe or Zeffy, iCAN staff can create a page specifically for your fundraiser.
+This process streamlines online donations and ensures that the funding is hosted securely.
+Let us know about your upcoming events so we can feature them on the iCAN homepage and share them with our network via the monthly iCAN newsletter and email blasts. iCAN can also provide support in creating marketing materials and give you access to the iCAN style guide.
+These resources will ensure that your fundraising project aligns with iCAN’s branding and media requirements, strengthening brand consistency and recognition.
+Marketing materials could include thank-you letters on iCAN letterhead, social media designs, flyers, presentations, and more.
+We encourage event organizers to create the materials themselves, with iCAN staff providing guidance and support as needed.

 Fundraising Guidelines